 Our Team

-Easton Davis (edavis13@syr.edu) is a doctoral student in the Cultural Foundations of Education program at Syracuse University and is pursuing a certificate of advanced study (CAS) in Women’s and Gender Studies.
+Easton Davis (edavis13@syr.edu) is a doctoral candidate in the Cultural Foundations of Education program at Syracuse University and is pursuing a certificate of advanced study (CAS) in Women’s and Gender Studies.
 Easton joined the team in 2019 as the Graduate Assistant for the Intergroup Dialogue (IGD) program and co-facilitates the IGD course on Race and Ethnicity.
 In his past roles, he worked as a College Success Coordinator at Summer Search – a national youth development and college success organization in New York City and as an Academic Advisor at Reynolds Community College in Richmond, VA.
 In both complementary roles, he learned how vital developing students’ voices were in achieving success and the role of cultural capital in resistance to deficit-based theories, particularly for students of color.
 Easton also has co-facilitated Conversations About Race and Ethnicity (CARE), a Division of Student Affairs, Office of Multicultural Affairs co-curricular initiative, and the Transformative Dialogue for student leaders in the college of law.
 He has served as a Teaching Assistant for the Selective Studies in Education program and instructor for the Summer Start program through University College at Syracuse University.
-Easton’s most recent project, Homebase BIPOC Dialogues, a five-week co-curricular dialogue series sponsored by the IGD program at SU, invited undergraduate students to explore elements of creative and cultural resistance rooted in love through poetry and dialogue.
+Easton’s recent project, Homebase BIPOC Dialogues, a five-week co-curricular dialogue series, invited undergraduate students to explore elements of creative and cultural resistance rooted in love through poetry and dialogue.
 By centering Black bodies and (re)defining well-being, Easton’s dissertation topic seeks to understand creative and cultural resistance in education that creates more opportunities for educators and students to unlearn racism and situate the body as a site of reclamation.
-Easton holds a master’s degree in Cultural Foundations of Education from Syracuse University and a bachelor’s degree in Sociology with a minor in Black studies from Randolph-Macon College.
-Pronouns: he/him/his.
+Easton holds a MS in Cultural Foundations of Education from Syracuse University and a bachelor’s degree in Sociology with a minor in Black studies from Randolph-Macon College.
+Pronouns: he/him/his

 Faculty Affiliates